rstinejr/SimpleDotNetSQLite/README.md

 tool will successfully format the SQLite data files even on a 64-bit machine.

-To run the sqlite-net client, you will also need the native SQLite shared library installed.
-These are also available from the SQLite Download Site.

 ## Installing sqlite-net

 The .NET Core interface *sqlite-net* is a NuGet package.
 Instructions for installing it are